The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 In Comer’s telling, he is a man of self-made wealth who founded his first farm while still enrolled at Western Kentucky University and shrewdly invested in land.

-After graduating in 1993, Comer got into the insurance business with Billy D. Polston, a family friend.
+After graduating in 1993, Comer got into the insurance business with Billy D. Poston, a family friend.

 The two later had a falling out.
 When poor health prevented Polston from running for reelection as a state representative in 2000, Comer, then 27, took on Polston’s wife in the GOP primary, winning that race and the general election.
 For years, Comer took credit in interviews for defeating the ‘incumbent.”